msvolenski/docs/content/en/docs/catalog/get-started.md

 | [Private Cloud](/developerportal/deploy/private-cloud/), [Tencent Cloud](/developerportal/deploy/tencent-deploy/) | Using the [Registration API](/catalog/register/register-data/#register-services) |
 | [On-Premises](/developerportal/deploy/on-premises-design/) | Using the [Registration API](/catalog/register/register-data/#register-services) |

-Once data sources are registered, the metadata is stored in the Catalog so that you can share these sources with authorized users in your company.
+Once data sources are registered, the metadata is stored in the Catalog so you can share these sources with authorized users in your company.

 ## 4 Try It Out